 Overnight on Samoa

-• Fly to Cairns, drive to Great Barrier Reef, water activities.
+• Fly to Cairns, Great Barrier Reef, water and beach activities.

 Overnights on the Great Barrier Reef

 • Angkor temple complex, Apsara dance performance, Siem Reap.